aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/video/_index.md

 ```

 Returns the copy of an audio's data.
-In case of large amount of data consider using of \#getStream.getStream method to prevent unnecessary loading of video's data into memory or even OutOfMemoryException.
+In case of large amount of data consider using of [.getStream](../../null/\#getStream) method to prevent unnecessary loading of video's data into memory or even OutOfMemoryException.
 Read-only byte[].

 **Returns:**
 byte[]